 Mindful observation in conversation is the shift from identifying with the content and activity of our mind to knowing ourselves as the awareness of our mind as we are speaking and listening.
 A central aspect of this mindful approach to conversation is how we relate to the voice of "me, myself, and I." Paying close attention, it can be recognized that when "I" am talking, there are the words being spoken, and there is the one who is aware of them.
 From this perspective, the words being spoken, in my head or out loud, are being generated by my mind.
 I am the one who is aware of the words.
-I am not the words or the speaker of the words.
 It is a shift to knowing ourselves to be the aware space in which all content of the mind's activity comes and goes, including the voice in the head that says, "This is me.
 Here I am.
 I am the one who is talking."